FateMeetsLuck/dmildew/README.md

 Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
 This is more similar to Lua.

-For of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.
+For-of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

 Binding classes by extending ScriptObject will not work and is not supported.
 Script classes that extend native D classes must call `super` in a constructor for it to work even if there are no parameters.